KooiInc/DateDifferenceCalculator/README.md

 # DateDifferenceCalculator
 Calculate the time passed in years, months, days, hours etc. for a date compared to a later or earlier date.

-`dateDiffCalculatorFactory` returns a function to calculate the time between two dates.
+The exported `dateDiffCalculatorFactory` (from `index.js`) returns a function to calculate the time between two dates.

 The function returns the time passed in years, months, days, hours etc. for a date compared to a later or earlier date.
 For example, the time from now until next new year: